geoffrey-diederichs/CTF_SSI_2024/03_List_Directory/README.md

 => 0x7ffff7e15603 <do_system+339>:	movaps %xmm0,0x50(%rsp)
 ```

 Using the `x/wi` which prints out the instruction at the given address, we find out that the program crashed while trying to execute a movaps instruction.
 Thanks to [this blog](https://ropemporium.com/guide.html#Common-pitfalls), we can understand that the stack might be misaligned because of our injections.
-Apparently we need execute a `ret` instruction to realign it.
+Apparently we need to execute a `ret` instruction to realign it.
 Let's find an address to a `ret` instruction :

 ```gdb
 (gdb) disas vuln